About Industrial Water Filtration Systems

 Practically any water system can benefit from some form of filtration, be it to remove substances that are brought in externally, or substances that have found their way into the water system from within the building.
-When considering the water treatment system design, building designers often detail the requirements of softening, ultraviolet treatment and specific mineral removal, and overlook basic filtration.
+When considering the Industrial water filtration systems design, building designers often detail the requirements of softening, ultraviolet treatment and specific mineral removal, and overlook basic filtration.
 It is a little known fact that our mains water contains particulates.
 This contamination most likely finds its way into the supply after being treated by the water board, due to internal pipe corrosion or pipe leaks.

 If these particulates are allowed to find their way into a building, they can collect in the ‘settling zones’ of a water system, e.g. cold water storage tank, providing a likely habitat for bacteria.
 This can pose health risks to building users, and increase the frequency of tank disinfection work.
 Further into the building, they can damage particulate-sensitive equipment, e.g. plate heat exchangers, or cause erosion corrosion in pipework.

 Sidestream filters are suited to protecting chilled and heated systems, in both closed and semi-open arrangements.
 By design, they do not filter the entire system volume of water, but treat a proportion of the flow, maintaining water quality in the system over time.

 A relatively small sidestream filter can effectively treat a large system volume, which is beneficial particularly when plantroom space is limited.

 - If used in conjunction with a chemical dosing regime, the sidestream filter will keep the system much cleaner, reducing the frequency of mechanical cleaning on equipment such as heat exchangers.